EasonLiaw/power_consumption_forecasting/README.md

 - AIC (Main metric for Optuna hyperparameter tuning for SARIMAX and Exponential Smoothing)
 - Mean Absolute Percentage Error (Main metric for Optuna hyperparameter tuning for FBProphet)

+Note that AIC score is only used for hyperparameter tuning and not for direct comparison with other model classes, because calculation of AIC scores for different model classes (i.e. SARIMAX and Exponential Smoothing) require different initial conditions for computing likelihoods.
+Thus, MAPE is used instead for model selection.
+More details about the use of AIC score can be referred here for reference: https://robjhyndman.com/hyndsight/aic/

 ## Project Findings
 ---